tetrapod00/godot-docs/tutorials/3d/global_illumination/using_sdfgi.rst

     after selecting the 3D scene file in the FileSystem dock.

 2. Add a WorldEnvironment node and create an Environment resource for it.
-3. Edit the Environment resource, scroll down to the **SDFGI** section and unfold it.
+3. Edit the Environment resource, scroll down to the :uisection:`SDFGI` section and unfold it.
 4. Enable **SDFGI > Enabled**.
 SDFGI will automatically follow the camera when it moves, so you do not need to configure extents (unlike VoxelGI).